-Instead, after they lean into the calmness, curiosity and compassion I offer, my clients begin to feel more calm, curious and compassionate towards themselves and then also begin to experience the following:
+Instead, after seeing me for a while, my clients begin to feel more calm, curious and compassionate towards themselves and then also begin to experience the following:

-Regularly receiving and engaging in calm listening, curious exploration and compassionate understanding helps my clients find a courage they didn’t know they had to face hard things.
+Regularly coming to therapy helps my clients realize they have the courage they need to face hard things.
 And I don’t know anyone who says “More courage?
 Nah, think I’m all set in that department.”

 Courageously facing the hard things in life often brings much-needed clarity.
-Being able to accurately identify feelings, interpret experiences and navigate their inner world releases my clients from the paralyzing indecision about what to do next.
+Being able to accurately identify feelings, interpret experiences and navigate their lives releases my clients from the paralyzing indecision about what to do next.

 Ahhh – the all-evasive sense of connectedness.
 Because that’s the issue, isn’t it?
 You have a good life on paper but you don’t feel connected to it – and often by extension, others.
 My client’s sense of connectedness only grows as they begin to live with more courage, clarity and confidence.

-In many ways, creativity is the crowning jewel of calmness, curiosity, compassion, courage, clarity, confidence and connectedness.
-Without any one of these, creativity is stifled.
+In many ways, creativity is the crowning jewel.
+Without any one of these qualities, creativity is stifled.
 But when you’re in this space, man, can you be creative.
 You can see opportunities for change and ways through hard situations where before you only saw obstacles.
+You learn that gratitude doesn’t have to be mutually exclusive with ambition.
 You can feel the joy in your life.

 Master’s in Mental Health Counseling | Provisionally Licensed Professional Counselor in MO | Executive Director of Creve Coeur Counseling Associates